Quantum Kinetic Anatomy of Electron Angular Momenta Edge Accumulation

 We consider a generic crystal exhibiting (TR+I) symmetry, whose electronic structure in the vicinity of the Fermi level is assumed to be well approximated by a low energy Hamiltonian \smash{$\hat{h}(\bm p) = \sum_n \varepsilon_n \hat{P}_n$}, with ${\bm p}$ the kinetic pseudo-momentum, $n$ the band index, \smash{$\varepsilon_n$} the band energies and \smash{$\hat{P}_n$} the associated eigenprojectors \cite{graf:2021,mitscherling:2024}.
 Excluding any rare orbital degeneracies beyond Kramers’ theorem, we focus on the generic case in which each band is twofold degenerate under the assumed symmetry.
 We introduce the single-particle observable \smash{$\hat{\bm X} \equiv \hat{X}^j$,} with the index $j$ labeling its different spatial components.
-This observable stands for either the spin \smash{$\hat{\bm S}$} or the OAM \smash{$\hat{\bm L}$}, as appropriate.
-As for any other operator in the considered Hilbert space, the XAM operator can be {\em uniquely} decomposed as \smash{$\hat{\bm X} = \hat{\bm X}_{(bp)} + \hat{\bm X}_{(ib)}$}, where \smash{$\hat{\bm X}_{(bp)} = \sum_n \hat{P}_n \hat{\bm X} \hat{P}_n = \sum_n \hat{\bm X}_n$} is the band-projected part, and \smash{$\hat{\bm X}_{(ib)} = \sum_{n \neq m} \hat{P}_n \hat{\bm X} \hat{P}_m = \sum_{n \neq m} \hat{\bm X}_{n m}$} carries the interband contributions.
+This observable stands for either the spin \smash{($\hat{\bm S}$)} or the orbital \smash{($\hat{\bm L}$)} AM operator, as appropriate.
+As for any other operator in the considered Hilbert space, we can perform a {\em unique} decomposition as \smash{$\hat{\bm X} = \hat{\bm X}_{(bp)} + \hat{\bm X}_{(ib)}$}, where \smash{$\hat{\bm X}_{(bp)} = \sum_n \hat{P}_n \hat{\bm X} \hat{P}_n = \sum_n \hat{\bm X}_n$} is the band-projected part, and \smash{$\hat{\bm X}_{(ib)} = \sum_{n \neq m} \hat{P}_n \hat{\bm X} \hat{P}_m = \sum_{n \neq m} \hat{\bm X}_{n m}$} carries the interband contributions.
 This decomposition follows directly from the completeness relation of the projectors.
 We are interested in the expectation value \smash{${\bm X} \equiv \langle \hat{\bm X} \rangle$,} evaluated in linear response to an electric field ${\bm E}$ which we assume to be quasi-uniform and slowly varying in time.
 Building on our recent quantum kinetic theory of multiband systems \cite{valet:2023, valet:2025}, and as detailed in the Supplemental Material \cite{supp}, we obtain a continuity equation for the band-projected part

-which {\em defines} the XAM current \smash{${\mathcal J}^{i j}_{X}$}.
-The right-hand-side (RHS) captures the disorder induced XAM relaxation processes.
+which {\em defines} the AM current \smash{${\mathcal J}^{i j}_{X}$}, while the right-hand-side (RHS) captures the disorder induced AM relaxation processes.
 As for the interband part, it is determined by the field induced quantum coherences.
 It reads